Signs and symptoms: Cardinal signs and symptoms

-The CDC lists various diseases by their signs and symptoms such as for measles which includes a high fever, conjunctivitis, and cough, followed a few days later by the measles rash.

 Syndrome

 Signs and symptoms are often non-specific, but some combinations can be suggestive of certain diagnoses, helping to narrow down what may be wrong.
 A particular set of characteristic signs and symptoms that may be associated with a disorder is known as a syndrome.
-In cases where the underlying cause is known the syndrome is named as for example Down syndrome and Noonan syndrome.
-Other syndromes such as acute coronary syndrome may have a number of possible causes.

-Terms
+Related terms

+Symptomatic

 When a disease is evidenced by symptoms it is known as symptomatic.
 There are many conditions including subclinical infections that display no symptoms, and these are termed asymptomatic.

 Signs and symptoms may be mild or severe, brief or longer-lasting when they may become reduced (remission), or then recur (relapse or recrudescence) known as a flare-up.
 A flare-up may show more severe symptoms.

 The term chief complaint, also "presenting problem", is used to describe the initial concern of an individual when seeking medical help, and once this is clearly noted a history of the present illness may be taken.
-The symptom that ultimately leads to a diagnosis is called a cardinal symptom.Some symptoms can be misleading as a result of referred pain, where for example a pain in the right shoulder may be due to an inflamed gallbladder and not to presumed muscle strain.
+The symptom that ultimately leads to a diagnosis is called a cardinal symptom.
+Some symptoms can be misleading as a result of referred pain, where for example a pain in the right shoulder may be due to an inflamed gallbladder and not to presumed muscle strain.